 - Only 4 NBA players have won a title with 3 different teams.

-- LeBron James is the newest member.
+- LeBron James and Danny Green are the newest members.

 Winning an NBA title is quite an impressive feat, especially when you win multiple times.
 This accomplishment is even more spectacular when this success is achieved with different teams who are perpetual contenders in the NBA championship odds.
 Only four players have attained this status throughout the history of the NBA.